View Document Text

 average daily balance of your account(s) during the month based on the following schedule and are negotiable in our

 sole judgment.
-Not all clients pay the same fees, but no client pays more than shown below.
-The actual fees you will
+Not all Clients pay the same fees, but no Client pays more than shown below.
+The actual fees you will be

 Household Tiered Fee Schedule